 Kent is a medium-sized city located in the state of Ohio.
 With a population of 29,810 people and eight constituent neighborhoods, Kent is the 50th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kent is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kent is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Kent who work in food service (16.05%), sales jobs (13.01%), and office and administrative support (11.39%).
+Unlike some cities, Kent isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kent are a mix of both white- and blue-collar jobs.
+Overall, Kent is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Kent who work in food service (14.90%), sales jobs (13.24%), and teaching (11.87%).

 The most common language spoken in Kent is English.
 Other important languages spoken here include Chinese and Spanish.